LoreviQ/electryon/README.md

 ## 🏆 Hackathon Project

-This project was built during [Hackathon Name] by Team Electryon.
+This project was built during Taipei Blockchain Week 2024 by Team Electryon.

 ## 📱 Try It Out